html-validate/html-validate/docs/usage/index.md

     <!-- [html-validate-disable deprecated] -->

-Disable a rule for the rest of the file or until reenabled using `enable` directive.
+Disable a rule for the rest of the file or until re-enabled using `enable` directive.

 ### `disable-block`